nealoverton/journey-planner/README.md

 These commands can be run from IntelliJ's Maven window by clicking on 'Execute Maven Goal' and entering the command.
 Alternatively these commands can be run by adding clicking 'Edit Configurations' in IntelliJ's run options and adding a Maven configuration with the relevant command in the 'Command line' field.

-As the project's dependecies are handled by Maven, simply running the main class will result in a build failure unless build/run actions are delegated to Maven by your IDE.
-This can be done in IntelliJ by visiting:
+As the project's dependencies are handled by Maven, simply running the main class will result in a build failure unless build/run actions are delegated to Maven by your IDE.
+This can be done in IntelliJ via:

 Settings -> Build, Execution, Deployment -> Build Tools -> Maven -> Runner